rancher/webhook/pkg/resources/management.cattle.io/v3/project/Project.md

 ClusterName must be equal to the namespace, and must refer to an existing management.cattle.io/v3.Cluster object.
 In addition, users cannot update the field after creation.

+### BackingNamespace validation
+The BackingNamespace field cannot be changed once set.
+Projects without the BackingNamespace field can have it added.

 ### Protects system project

 The system project cannot be deleted.